Jamaica's West Coast Oasis: Negril - Stays, Experiences & Eats

 E A T S

 Miss Lily's is the full-a-vibez restaurant on property at Skylark and was my go-to for many meals on this trip.
 Having visited their infamous New York location back in 2017, I had high expectations for this spot- and they were definitely fulfilled.
-The atmosphere of Miss Lily's was refreshingly authentic; from the food to the music, decor and people.
-My favourite meals from the restaurant included their Jerk Fries (10/10!!), Fire Roasted Pepper Quesadilla and the Jerk Chicken Pasta with Coconut Cream & Parmesan.
+The atmosphere of Miss Lily's was refreshingly authentic; from the food to the music, decor and staff.
+My favourite meals from the restaurant included their Jerk Fries (a must-have), Fire Roasted Pepper Quesadilla and the Jerk Chicken Pasta with Coconut Cream & Parmesan.

 Rockhouse Restaurant is one of the hotel's restaurants that serves breakfast, lunch and dinner.
-We visited for lunch and ate at a secluded table across from the restaurant overlooking the vibrant blue cove.
+We visited for lunch and ate at a secluded table across from the restaurant overlooking the electric blue cove.
 The food and service were equal parts incredible- big up to our waitress, Samantha!- and I can't wait to visit again.

 KENNY'S ITALIAN CAFE